matthewcopeland/orbits/talk.md

 ## Purpose
-Look at how to use some of the powerful features of [SASS](http://sass-lang.com) to choreograph modular, maintainable and highly-flexible css keyframe animations. *Note: Using static CSS to choreograph css-animations is extremely tedious and bad for your health.*
+Look at how to use some of the powerful features of [SASS](http://sass-lang.com) to choreograph modular, maintainable and highly-flexible css keyframe animations.

+***Warning: Using static CSS to choreograph css-animations is extremely tedious and bad for your health.***